 Canada’s courts are an integral part of our democracy, they uphold the rule of law, and they perform an essential service to the country.
 While one typically associates courts with judges, lawyers, litigants and jurors, courts also bring together court personnel, police and peace officers, social workers, witnesses, social support workers as well as the marginalized and people under strain, including children and people suffering from addiction and mental health challenges.
-It is in this context that judges, in collaboration with courts administrators, counsel, litigants and public health officials, must make difficult decisions about whether individual proceedings should take place virtually or in-person, or whether they should be postponed.
+During the pandemic, it is in this context that judges, in collaboration with court administrators, counsel, litigants and public health officials, must make difficult decisions about whether individual proceedings should take place virtually or in-person, or whether they should be postponed.

-- justice participants involved in court proceedings may secure access to priority testing and results;
+- Participants in court proceedings may secure access to priority testing and results;

-- rapid tests may be allocated and used to screen justice participants involved in proceedings for referral to further testing if warranted;
+- Rapid tests may be allocated and used to screen participants in court proceedings for referral to further testing if warranted;

-- justice participants should factor into vaccination planning.
+- Participants in court proceedings should factor into vaccination planning.

-The Action Committee recommends that protocols or other operational arrangements in these areas be developed as appropriate to sustain court operations and facilitate the continuance and resumption of in-person proceedings in a manner that affords increased protection for the health and safety of justice participants.
+The Action Committee recommends that protocols or other operational arrangements in these areas be developed as appropriate to sustain court operations and facilitate the continuance and resumption of in-person proceedings in a manner that affords increased protection for the health and safety of participants in court proceedings.
 It is anticipated that the need for such interventions will vary across jurisdictions, and that chief justices, judges, justice ministries, and court officials will work with government and public health officials to develop arrangements best suited to the circumstances of individual courts and their respective communities.
-The fact that a number of provincial, superior and federal courts are co-located in the same facilities underscores the need for some level of inter-jurisdictional information-sharing and coordination.
+The fact that a number of provincial, superior and federal courts are co-located in the same facilities argues for the need for some level of inter-jurisdictional information sharing and coordination.